cmang/durdraw/readme.txt

 http://techtinkering.com/2010/02/14/getting-colour-ansi-emulation-to-work-properly-when-connecting-to-a-bbs-with-telnet-under-linux/

-    * To get extended characters working in MacOS X Terminal, follow these instructions (similar settings can be used for iTerm2):
+    * Good terminals to use in Mac OS X are the default Terminal.app and iTerm.
+To get extended characters working in MacOS X Terminal, follow these instructions (similar settings can be used for iTerm2):

 1: Install dos437.ttf font (included) by double-clicking it.
 2: Create a profile in Terminal Preferences/Settings with the following